Mageswaran1989/aja/README.md

 # Aja
 ======

-A C++ Library for Artificial Neural Networks
+A C++ Library with Artificial Intelligence

 ## Etymology
 ------------
-- Unborn or uncreated.
+- Unborn or uncreated
-- Existing from all eternity.
+- Existing from all eternity
-- Goat.
+- Goat
-- Strong willed,
+- Strong willed
-- Stubborn.
+- Stubborn
-- Unconquerable.
+- Unconquerable
-- To drive.
+- To drive

 ## About
 --------
-An attempt to create a student friendly library for Artficial Neural Network from scratch.
+An attempt to create a student friendly library unifying Artficial Neural Network, Android/Linux sensors, Microcontroller based sensors to sense the environment, etc., from scratch.

 ## Dependent Libraries
 ----------------------